 The bottom line is that you should be careful when you get help with protecting your invention with a patent.

-Invention promoters or invention promotion companies cannot provide legal advice regarding the patent process
+Invention promoters or invention promotion companies cannot provide legal advice

 An invention promoter can provide assistance with the patent process in terms of coordinating the patent efforts with a patent attorney or patent agent.
 However, they cannot provide any legal advice or assistance with the patent process itself.